abruce1184-stack/SaaS_Cancelation_Analysis/README.md

 ## The Business Problem

-A SaaS company experiencing above-average subscriber churn needed to understand the root causes driving cancellations before launching an enterprise-wide retention campaign.
-The company collects user-reported cancellation data through a structured three-question exit survey — giving the analytics team direct access to subscriber-stated reasons for leaving.
+A SaaS company experiencing above-average subscriber churn needed to understand the root causes driving cancelations before launching an enterprise-wide retention campaign.
+The company collects user-reported cancelation data through a structured three-question exit survey — giving the analytics team direct access to subscriber-stated reasons for leaving.

 ---

 ## Approach

-- **Data Generation & Preparation** — Synthetic dataset generated using ChatGPT to simulate realistic SaaS cancellation behavior across multiple subscriber cohorts and exit survey response patterns, loaded into a Snowflake data warehouse
+- **Data Generation & Preparation** — Synthetic dataset generated using ChatGPT to simulate realistic SaaS cancelation behavior across multiple subscriber cohorts and exit survey response patterns, loaded into a Snowflake data warehouse
-- **Exploratory Data Analysis (EDA)** — SQL used to explore dataset structure, validate data integrity, and understand descriptive statistics; techniques included multi-table joins, unions, CTEs, and window functions to surface cancellation reason distributions across all three exit survey slots
+- **Exploratory Data Analysis (EDA)** — SQL used to explore dataset structure, validate data integrity, and understand descriptive statistics; techniques included multi-table joins, unions, CTEs, and window functions to surface cancelation reason distributions across all three exit survey slots
-- **Cancellation Reason & Churn Analysis** — CASE statements, views, unions, and cohort segmentation applied to understand cancellation drivers, workflow engagement, and churn rates in aggregate, year-over-year, and by subscriber cohort
+- **cancelation Reason & Churn Analysis** — CASE statements, views, unions, and cohort segmentation applied to understand cancelation drivers, workflow engagement, and churn rates in aggregate, year-over-year, and by subscriber cohort
 - **Data Visualization** — Findings visualized in HEX Notebook using pie, column, and line charts to communicate current state and year-over-year trends in a decision-ready format

 ---